 Construction is a high-risk business.
-Cassels can provide a buffer against that risk with its seasoned legal team, guiding clients through all phases of construction, from procurement to contract to completion.
+As an experienced Construction Law Firm, Cassels can provide a buffer against that risk with its seasoned legal team, guiding clients through all phases of construction, from procurement to contract to completion.

 Our Construction Law Group works closely with our Land Development and Mining Groups and has represented all stakeholders in the construction industry, including owners (both private and public), contractors, construction managers, subcontractors, suppliers, design professionals, lenders (both private and institutional) and environmental professionals.